What Are the Benefits of Witch Hazel & Rose Water?

 Witch hazel is obtained from the dried or fresh leaves, bark and roots of the Hamamelis virginiana plant, which is a perennial shrub native to North America.
-Rose water is derived from the flowers and rose hips of the Rosa canina plant.
+Rose water is derived from the flowers and rose hips of some species in the Rosa genus.
 Both witch hazel and rose water have a long history of use in folk medicine, primarily as topical agents for skin care purposes.

 Witch Hazel Properties

-Witch hazel contains volatile oils, resins, and numerous phytochemicals including tannins, quercetin, kaempferol and eugenol.
-Phytochemicals are potent antioxidant compounds that help to neutralize free radicals and prevent them from causing damage to your body.
-The primary active ingredient in witch hazel is the tannins, which have astringent properties, that help to tighten and constrict blood vessels and restore vessel and skin tone.
+Witch hazel contains volatile oils, resins and numerous phytochemicals including tannins, quercetin, kaempferol and eugenol.
+Phytochemicals are potent antioxidant compounds that help to neutralize free radicals and prevent them from causing damage to the body.
+The primary active ingredients in witch hazel are the tannins, which have astringent properties that help to tighten and constrict blood vessels and restore vessel and skin tone.

 Witch Hazel Uses and Benefits

-Extracts of witch hazel are taken orally for the treatment of diarrhea and mucous colitis, as well as to stop the vomiting of blood, states "Nursing Herbal Remedies Handbook."
-Witch hazel is primarily used topically however, to reduce skin inflammations, promote wound healing and enhance overall skin health..
-It helps to relieve itching, and sooth minor burns; as well as to treat insect bites, vaginitis, hemorrhoids, sunburn, poison ivy, diaper rash, eczema, bedsores, bruises and varicose veins.
+Extracts of witch hazel are taken orally for the herbal treatment of diarrhea and mucous colitis, as well as to stop the vomiting of blood, according to “Nursing Herbal Remedies Handbook.”
+Witch hazel is primarily used topically, however, to reduce skin inflammations, promote wound healing and enhance overall skin health.
+It helps to relieve itching and soothe minor burns, as well as to treat insect bites, vaginitis, hemorrhoids, sunburn, poison ivy, diaper rash, eczema, bedsores, bruises and varicose veins.
 In addition, when combined with other skin protective agents, it may help to enhance protection from the sun.
-Herbs2000.com adds that witch hazel tea can be used as a gargle to sooth a sore throat.
-Witch hazel is available in liquid tincture form and it is available in most drug stores.
+Witch hazel tea may be used as a gargle to soothe a sore throat.
+Witch hazel is available in liquid tincture form and it is available in most drugstores.

 Rose Water Properties